andrewbruening/Top-Global-Video-Game-Sales/README.md

 **Update: This was an early project.
 The logic used in my notebook is a tad obsolete.
 - I'm primarily referring to the join of the two datasets.
 - The overlap between the two is negligible, and efforts to clean/join were ultimately not very fruitful.
-- Had I approached this project with the skill set I have now, I would not have gone through the trouble of cleaning both datasets, and only used one.
+- Had I approached this project with the expertise I have now, I would only have used one of these datasets.

 Still, this was a fun and educational project!
+Great practice.

 ## Dashboard Highlights